What is Indian Foreign Policy?

-India’s foreign policy has five core principles.
+Indian foreign policy has five core principles which are explained below.

 - It is one of the essential principles and features of Indian foreign policy.
 It defines the core factor of India maintaining impartiality in foreign affairs by not connecting to military alliances that the United States of America and the Soviet Union have made.

-- Moreover, these alliances came out as a foremost standpoint of Cold War politics post Second World War and India wanted to avoid this.
+- Moreover, these alliances came out as a foremost standpoint of Cold War politics post-Second World War, and India wanted to avoid this.

 - It states making a self-determining standpoint on international matters as per the distinctions of each case; however, at the same time, it is not devoted to getting influenced by any military alliance.

 - Additionally, the principle of Non-Alignment secured great recognition in many other developing nations.
 In this way, not joining any military and superpower alliances became essential for many countries to maintain the autonomy of Foreign Policy.